ShalokShalom/bomi/src/mpv/README.md

 Releases can be found on the [release list][releases].

-## System requirements

-- A not too ancient Linux, or Windows Vista or later, or OSX 10.8 or later.
-- A somewhat capable CPU.
-Hardware decoding might sometimes help if the CPU is too slow to decode video realtime, but must be explicitly enabled with the `--hwdec` option.
-On Windows, a CPU with SSE4 instruction set is required to get decent hardware decoding performance.
-- A not too crappy GPU. mpv is not intended to be used with bad GPUs.
-There are many caveats with drivers or system compositors causing tearing, stutter, etc. On Windows, you might want to make sure the graphics drivers are current, especially OpenGL.
-In some cases, ancient fallback video output methods can help (such as `--vo=xv` on Linux), but this use is not recommended or supported.

 ## Downloads

 For semi-official builds and third-party packages please see [mpv.io](http://mpv.io/installation/).

-## Changelog

-There is no completely changelog, however changes to the player core interface are listed in the [interface changelog][interface-changes].

-Changes to the C API are documented in the [client API changelog][api-changes].

-The [release list][releases] has a summary of most of the important changes on every release.

-Changes to the default key bindings are inidcated in [restore-old-bindings.conf][restore-old-bindings].

 ## Compilation